ashvardanian/SimSIMD/README.md

 }
 ```

-### Dynamic Dispatch
+### Dynamic Dispatch in C

 To avoid hard-coding the backend, you can rely on `c/lib.c` to prepackage all possible backends in one binary, and select the most recent CPU features at runtime.
-That feature of the C library is called dynamic dispatch and is extensively used in the Python, JavaScript, and Rust bindings.
+That feature of the C library is called [dynamic dispatch](#dynamic-dispatch) and is extensively used in the Python, JavaScript, and Rust bindings.
 To test which CPU features are available on the machine at runtime, use the following APIs:

 ```c